Sexual violence in South Africa: Other initiatives

 Grass-roots initiatives and protests have helped to drive the creation of various progressive laws and other initiatives to combat gender-based violence; for example, the Shukumisa Coalition comprises more than 60 organisations focused on sexual violence against women and children.
 In 2018, the Total Shutdown Movement protested on the streets against inaction by the government and businesses.
 Following this, a National Summit on Gender Based Violence and Femicide was held, including the government, the Total Shutdown Movement, and various organisations, which culminated in a signed "declaration that the government, businesses, labour and civil society would collaborate to conceptualise, drive and implement concrete measures to eradicate gender-based violence and femicide".
-A "National Strategic Plan for GBVF" (NSP) was then implemented by the government.
+The government then implemented a "National Strategic Plan for GBVF" (NSP).

 Media portrayal

-This problem is portrayed in the media to the public through different avenues.
+This problem is portrayed to the public through various media channels.
 Media reports documenting high levels of sexual violence in South Africa have increased in the media since the 1990s.

 Others have condemned South African sexual violence in the media as fitting into a specific narrative of only broadcasting incidents where the victims are white, middle-class and educated and are not attacked by their peers or family members.